blakedennett/LoanApprovalProject/README.md

 #### Steps per epoch & Batch Size

 <h4>I had to manually find the best value for these parameters.
 Therefore, what I did was run a loop from 1 to 500 with a step of 50.
-I didn't find hardly any change in the results of the model, therefore, I chose the best number according to speed, which was 25 at about 0.75 seconds for the steps per epoch, and 450 at 0.68 seconds for the batch size. (except I found that the batch size can't be bigger than the number of epochs times the steps, so I had to bring it down.)</h4>
+I didn't find hardly any change in the results of the model; therefore, I chose the best number according to speed, which was 25 at about 0.75 seconds for the steps per epoch, and 450 at 0.68 seconds for the batch size. (except I found that the batch size can't be bigger than the number of epochs times the steps, so I had to bring it down.)</h4>

 ### Final Hyperparameters
 <h4>Number of Layers: 3</h4>